datari/significant_pane/README.md

 # What is Tampermonkey ?

-Tampermonkey (formely Greasemonkey) is an extension allowing you to run custom scripts on web pages (you can choose which ones are allowed).
+[Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en), (formely Greasemonkey) is an extension allowing you to run custom scripts on web pages (you can choose which ones are allowed).

 # Is it safe?